ummeabiha/AirlineReservationSystem/README.md

 ## Programming Language

 The project is developed using the C++ programming language, incorporating the principles of object-oriented programming.
-The graphical user interface is implemented with C++ CLR Windows Form in Visual Studio, utilizing the .NET Framework.
-Additionally, the application manages user and flight reservation data through C++ file I/O handling.
+The graphical user interface is implemented with WinForms, utilizing the .NET Framework.
+Additionally, the application manages user and flight reservation data through file I/O handling.

 ## Project Description